 An impairment loss is recognized for the amount by which the asset's carrying value exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's net selling price and its value in use.
 First, the goodwill is amortized by the amount of the impairment.
-If the impairment is higher than the carrying amount of the other assets of these cash-generating units (CGUs) are proportionately reduced.
+If the impairment is higher than the carrying amount of the goodwill, the carrying amounts of the other assets of these cash-generating units (CGUs) are proportionately reduced.